admineer/monitorJKSforWebLogic/README.md

 # Script Information

-This script is written in "Linux"
+This script is written for "Linux" environment.

 **Operating System:** Oracle Linux Server release 7.2